The word "church" in our Bibles has alarming roots. Why did the translators use it?

 When we unknowingly identify ourselves with the occult symbol of the circle, through our association with the word "church," do we also place ourselves under the rule and authority of occult principalities and powers as mentioned in Ephesians 6?

-Are these principalities and powers responsible to see that we remain ineffective by pressing or subjugating us into a common and powerless style and function?
+Are these principalities and powers responsible for ensuring our ineffectiveness by pressing or subjugating us to a common and powerless style and function?

 Are the words we use important?
 In the following verse, Jesus suggests they are important.